Reddit-Enhancement-Suite/Reddit-Enhancement-Suite.github.io/_posts/extensionconflicts.md

 Several common extensions which cause this issue area listed below.

-###4chan Plus - click and dragging an image open a new tab
+* 4chan Plus

-###YouTubeMagic Actions - click and dragging an image open a new tab
+* YouTubeMagic Actions

-###AS Magic Viewer - click and dragging an image open a new tab
+* AS Magic Viewer

 Resizing an RES expando image by clicking and dragging it may open the image link in a new tab.
 Several users have reported that AS Magic Viewer causes this, and uninstalling that fixes it.